Spain or Portugal? which Iberian country is the best destination?

 Natural Beauty and Landscape of Portugal vs Spain

-Spain has a much wider variety of landscapes, mostly due to its size.
-Spain a little for everyone!
+Spain has a much wider variety of landscapes, primarily due to its size.
+Spain has something for everyone!
 Spain has the Pyrenees, Asturias, and the Sierra Nevada, if you want mountain charm.
 The Mediterranean coast and the islands if you want beaches.
-The beautiful rugged northern coast is great for surfing and sightseeing and obviously, the hot and dry interior, if you like that kind of appeal.
+The beautiful rugged northern coast is excellent for surfing and sightseeing and obviously, the hot and dry interior, if you like that kind of appeal.

-Portugal is a country much more defined by the Atlantic sea, with a long coast and many coastal cities.
-Algarve is the summer the beach capital of Portugal, with many wonderful beaches and coastline, and the interior and rural Portugal is rustic and lovely.
-Finally, the Azores and Madeira are truly wonderlands and help Portugal go to the next level.
+Portugal is much more defined by the Atlantic Sea, with a long coast and many coastal cities.
+Algarve is the summer beach capital of Portugal, with many beautiful beaches and coastlines, and the interior and rural Portugal is rustic and lovely.
+Finally, the Azores and Madeira are indeed wonderlands and help Portugal go to the next level.

 We were tempted to give a tie here, but Spain will take the win.
 Spain has essentially everything Portugal has and then some more.